 To avoid this, consider all available options: a large part of the audience may be lazy and prefer to log in using social media, but there are also those who choose the good-old email subscription.
 Use all the options.

-Push-notifications on smartphones and tablets are displayed on the lock screen, or in the notification bar.
+Push notifications on smartphones and tablets are displayed on the lock screen, or in the notification bar.
 They are easy to control: the user can disable or clear the push-notifications at his/her own discretion, unsubscribe, or subscribe to new sources through the control panel.

 The push-notification channel started to develop recently and is showing excellent results: high rates of readability and subscriptions, spam protection, cross-platform, user-friendly format, and “don’t disturb” mode.
 Push-notifications can be easily added to your website.
 For sites protected by SSL protocol, adding one line of code is enough.
 For sites not protected by SSL, there are alternative solutions, which are also quite simple and accessible.
 Push-notifications with proper use can push your business forward.

-Mobile app is the shortest route to the heart of the mobile user.
+The mobile app is the shortest route to the heart of the mobile user.

 The shortest route to the heart of the mobile user is often app development.
 Mobile apps are fast, well-optimized for mobile platforms, and always on hand — it’s enough to download them once.
 With an app you can implement interesting and useful options that are too complex and demanding for mobile sites: virtual fitting rooms and augmented reality, delivery tracking, games and competitions for customers, geolocation, — the possibilities are almost limitless.
 The choice that’s best for your business depends mainly on your users’ needs.

-A mobile website optimization can help you promote your app.
+Mobile website optimization can help you promote your app.
 If you have an app, be sure to provide a link to it on your mobile website, tell your audience about the app’s key features, and invite users to share experiences.